-Carol Adee grew up in a musical and nature loving family in California and Oregon.
-She began teaching music and orchestra at Marin Waldorf School in 2004 and graduated from BACWTT in 2009.
+Carol Adee grew up in a musical and nature-loving family in California and Oregon.
+She taught Music and Orchestra at Marin Waldorf School for 14 years, graduating from BACWTT in 2009.
+She currently teaches at Dominican University and Enriching Lives through Music, as well as a number of Waldorf programs and her private studio of flute, cello and composition students.
 Her interest in Waldorf education started with her children’s enrollment at Marin Waldorf and was nurtured by many hours as a parent volunteer.
-At BACWTT, Carol teaches First Year Music and Recorder, introducing students to musicality through singing, dancing and an array of handmade instruments.
+At BACWTT, Carol teaches First Year Music and Recorder, introducing students to musicality through singing, dancing and an array of pedagogical instruments she made in workshops with Manfred Bleffert.
 She holds a M.M. from Yale School of Music and a B.M. from Chapman University, and has performed and recorded with professional orchestras, chamber groups and as a flute soloist throughout the Bay Area.

 Tom Bickley grew up in Houston, sojourned in Washington, DC (studying music, religion, and library and information science) and came to California as a composer in residence at Mills College.
 He is on the library faculty at CSU East Bay, and has taught for the San Francisco Early Music Society.
 He plays with Gusty Winds May Exist, Three Trapped Tigers, and directs the Cornelius Cardew Choir.
 His work is available on CD at Quarterstick and Metatron Press and via https://tigergarage.org.
 Tom teaches the advanced recorder class at BACWTT.

-Douglas Gerwin, Ph.D., has taught history, literature, German, music, and life science at college and Waldorf high school levels for over 35 years.
-As Director of the Center for Anthroposophy (CfA), he divides his time between adult education and teaching adolescents, as well as mentoring Waldorf schools across North America.
+Douglas Gerwin, Ph.D., has taught history, literature, German, music, and life science at college and Waldorf high school levels for nearly 40 years.
+As Executive Director of the Center for Anthroposophy (CfA), he divides his time between adult education and teaching adolescents, as well as mentoring Waldorf schools across North America.

 Himself a Waldorf graduate, Douglas is the founder of CfA’s Waldorf High School Teacher Education Program, as well as the first Executive Director of the Research Institute for Waldorf Education.
-He is author and editor of nine books on Waldorf education, as well as numerous articles on education and anthroposophy.
-His most recent publication is a collection of articles entitled Trailing Clouds of Glory: Essays on Sexuality and the Education of Youth in Waldorf Schools (2014).
+He is author and editor of ten books on Waldorf education, as well as numerous articles on education and anthroposophy.
+His most recent publication is a co-authored survey of Waldorf alumni entitled Into the World: How Waldorf Graduates Fare After High School (2020).

 At present, Douglas resides on the outskirts of Amherst, Massachusetts, with his wife Connie, a Waldorf high school teacher of mathematics.

 Karen Gierlach attended Waldorf schools in Germany and England.
 She received her B.A. from London University as well as Waldorf teacher training at Emerson College in England.
 Once her two children were old enough, she spent over 20 years teaching German and working in administration in U.S. Waldorf schools.
 Always inspired by the process of human becoming, she studied all she could about human biography and started attending and assisting in biography workshops many years ago.
-Now she facilitates workshops, both in the U.S. and overseas.
-She presents an overview of the Lifecycles to the 2nd year students at BACWTT and engages them in artistic, interactive exercises to help strengthen their self-awareness, as well as deepen their appreciation for how other people and events shape all our lives.
+She facilitates workshops for Waldorf schools, for anthroposophical groups, and for the general public, both in the U.S. and overseas.
+She presents an overview of the Lifecycles to the 2nd year students in the training, engaging them in artistic, interactive exercises to help strengthen their self-awareness, as well as deepen their appreciation for how other people and events shape their lives.
 Karen serves on the Board of the Center for Biography and Social Art.

-Kate Hammond is a Waldorf alumna and has a Bachelor of Arts (Honors) in Applied Linguistics.
-She began studying Bothmer Gymnastics in England in 1995.
-While class teaching at the Calgary Waldorf School, she completed her movement training with the Spacial Dynamics Institute in 1999.
+Kate Hammond is a Waldorf is a Waldorf alumna and has a Bachelor of Arts (Honors) in Applied Linguistics.
+She studied Bothmer Gymnastics in England in 1995.
+While class teaching at the Calgary Waldorf School, she also completed her movement training with the Spacial Dynamics Institute in 1999.
 She graduated from Emerson College with a certificate in Waldorf Teacher Training specializing in Early Childhood Education, and has taught kindergarten, preschool, parent and child classes, and infants.
 She has also taught adult literacy, parent classes, children with special needs and movement workshops.
 She has had a lifelong interest in adult education and has enjoyed living in many anthroposophical communities all over the world.
-She is a teacher on the Lifeways California Coast course, has her own in-home childcare program and is the intrigued mother of two teenage boys.
+She carries the Roots and Shoots Birth to Three program at Summerfield Waldorf School in Northern California and is the intrigued mother of two teenage boys.

-Dr. Carmen Hering is an osteopathic and anthroposophic physician specializing in childhood development, and has been in private practice in Albany, CA since 2006.
-She completed her osteopathic medical training at Touro University, College of Osteopathic Medicine in 2003 and then went on to complete a 3-year residency program in New York City.
+Dr. Carmen Herring is an osteopathic and anthroposophic physician specializing in integrative medicine and childhood development, and has been in private practice in Albany, CA since 2006.
+She completed her medical training at Touro University, College of Osteopathic Medicine in 2003 and then went on to complete a 3-year residency at St. Barnabas Hospital in New York City.
 Encouraged by a medical student while in residency to study anthroposophic medicine, Dr. Hering visited the Threefold Community in Spring Valley and attended a physician conference there.
 Once in private practice, she went on to complete a 5-year training program in anthroposophic medicine and became certified to practice AM in 2012.
 Dr. Hering has taught at New York College of Osteopathic Medicine and Touro University College of Osteopathic Medicine, where she continues to serve as adjunct faculty.
-She mentors pre-med students, trains medical students and residents in her office, serves on the board for certification in anthroposophic medicine (ACAM) and is faculty for the annual International Physician Medical Training (IPMT) program for anthroposophic medicine in the US.
+She mentors pre-med students, trains medical students and residents in her office, serves on the PAAM and ACAM boards for anthroposophic medicine and is faculty for the annual International Physician Medical Training (IPMT) program and the Clinical Mentoring Program for anthroposophic medicine in the US.